tonikelope/coronapoker/README.md

 ### NOTE: What is coronahmac.jar?

 It is a small module that is loaded at game startup to mitigate any player (including the server) trying to cheat using a hacked version of the game.
-For obvious reasons the source code is not available.
+For obvious reasons the source code is not available (if for any reason you are not comfortable using closed source dependencies, you can build coronapoker without this module).